 Cost Plus Contract: Meaning

 An agreement between two parties whereby one party promises to reimburse the other party for the costs incurred and any additional profit after the completion of the project is called a cost-plus contract.
 Moreover, the profit amount is usually a predefined rate.
-It is usually 10% -20% of the total cost of the project.
-This type of contract is mainly seen in the construction sector, where the buyer of the property promises to pay the total cost and profit to the contractor after the completion of the construction of the property.
+It is usually 10% -20% of the project’s total cost.
+This type of incentive contract is mainly seen in the construction sector, where the buyer of the property promises to pay the total cost and profit to the contractor after the completion of the construction of the property.
 In this case, the contractor must provide proof of all expenses incurred during the duration of the project.
 As part of the cost-plus contract, the contractor will be reimbursed for both fixed and variable costs.

 - Cost Plus Contract: Meaning